Knowledgeable Lawyers Explain Connecticut’s Dental Malpractice Statute Of Limitations

-MeehanLaw, LLC is a Bridgeport law firm dedicated to representing people throughout Connecticut who have suffered injuries and illnesses due to the negligence of dentists.
+MeehanLaw, LLC is a Fairfield County law firm dedicated to representing people throughout Connecticut who have suffered injuries and illnesses due to the negligence of dentists.
 Our lawyers handle a full range of dental malpractice lawsuits, including helping clients understand and take action within the state’s statute of limitations, which is the window of time in which a lawsuit must be filed.
 We will act promptly and effectively to ensure your right to sue isn’t compromised.

-Under Connecticut General Statutes § 52-584, a person injured by a negligent medical professional, whether physician or a dentist, in most cases must file their damages claim “within two years from the date when the injury is first sustained or discovered or in the exercise of reasonable care should have been discovered.”
+Under Connecticut General Statutes § 52-584, a person injured by a negligent medical professional, whether a physician or a dentist, in most cases, must file their damages claim “within two years from the date when the injury is first sustained or discovered or in the exercise of reasonable care should have been discovered.”

-When filing a malpractice suit, you must speak with an attorney, the attorney must gather evidence and then the attorney must file the claim before the two-year mark.
+When filing a malpractice suit, you must speak with an attorney, the attorney must gather evidence and the attorney must then file the claim before the two-year mark.
 That means you should not wait for two years before speaking with a lawyer.
 If you wait that long, there may not be enough time for the lawyer to investigate the situation and file your claim before the deadline.
 There are, however, circumstances under which Connecticut law gives plaintiffs more time, and an experienced malpractice lawyer will have a thorough knowledge of what they are.

 The discovery rule may extend the time a plaintiff has to file a dental malpractice suit, because it allows for the fact that not all injuries show up immediately after a procedure.
 For example, a dentist’s failure to detect oral cancer may not be apparent until the cancer worsens and is detected months or even a year later.

 Under the discovery rule, the statute of limitations does not begin until the date you discover or should have discovered the injury.
 This means you can file a lawsuit two years from the date you discover the injury, even if you discover it well after the injury originally occurred.
-The discovery rule doesn’t apply in every case, so it is important to speak with one of our Bridgeport dental malpractice lawyers to see if it pertains to your injury.
+The discovery rule doesn’t apply in every case, so it is important to speak with one of our Fairfield County dental malpractice lawyers to see if it pertains to your injury.

-In Connecticut, no personal injury or malpractice case can be filed “unless the attorney… has made a reasonable inquiry…to determine that there are grounds for a good faith belief” that negligence has occurred.
+In Connecticut, no personal injury or malpractice case can be filed “unless the attorney … has made a reasonable inquiry … to determine that there are grounds for a good faith belief” that negligence has occurred.
 A certificate of good faith must be filed along with the initial complaint.